canonical/oci-factory/src/workflow-engine/charms/temporal-worker/README.md

 - `juju debug-log` will print the `juju` logs, including your unit's, where you can possibly find any application-specific exception that might be preventing your unit from starting.
+- ``juju run --unit <unit in `juju status` from cluster bastion> -- microk8s kubectl -n microk8s-rocks-ps6-model logs <unit in `juju status` from juju client> -c temporal-worker`` from the PS6 bastion to obtain the runtime log of the worker container.

 If the errors are application-related, then upon fixing them, don't forget to rebuild the wheel file and re-attach it to the Juju application.